THE NATION CLASSROOM

 RACE RELATIONS and CIVIL RIGHTS

-Below, you’ll discover articles and reporting taken from the pages of The Nation magazine—history reported on as it happened.
+Below, you’ll discover articles and reporting taken from the pages of The Nation magazine—history reported as it happened.
 You will be able to explore primary and secondary sources on key historical events.
-The material is organized into three modules, each covering an important period in the story of US race relations and civil rights.
+The material is organized into eight modules, each covering a critical period in the story of US race relations and civil rights.

 Each module includes an introduction to the time period; a short list of vocabulary words—phrases you will need to know; and numerous brief excerpts from original Nation articles.
 Under “As You Read,” you’ll also find questions about the excerpts that can help develop your analytical skills.